 Stig Sundqvist played 11 games for the Swedish national team and scored 3 goals in the 1950 FIFA World Cup, helping Sweden to a third-place finish and their first ever world cup medal.
 After the World Cup he left Swedish side IFK Norrköping for the Italian club A.S.
 Roma, where he remained until 1953.
 During his active days he was known by the nickname "Vittjärv", after the Swedish village where he grew up.

 ST: Gunnar Nordahl (AC Milan) (did not go the WC 1950 Finals)

-He is probably one of both Sweden and AC Milan's greatest players.
+Gunnar Nordahl is probably one of both Sweden and AC Milan's greatest players.
 He played with Gunnar Gren and Nils Liedholm to form the renowned Gre-No-Li line at AC Milan.
 He was Serie A top scorer 5 times.
 He is the all-time leading scorer at Milan.
-He won the Gold Medal at the 1948 Olympics, but was not selected for the WC in 1950.
-He played two years with Roma before retiring.
+He won the Gold Medal at the 1948 Olympics, but was not selected for the World Cup in 1950.
+He also played two years with Roma before retiring.
 His brother Bertil and Knut also played for Sweden.

 -- I do not know every single Swedish professional footballers in 1950.
 I probably miss a few players.